Setting Up Your Development Environment

-Dockerfile file in the root of the application to build.
-Also, because the running Docker container will use port 8080, you must also export this port.
+Because the running Docker container will use port 8080, you must also export this port.
 Select Modify→ Bind Ports to map port 8080 on the host to port 8080 within the container.
-Finally, select

 Our Dockerfile is quite simple.
-We simply use the azul/prime-ubuntu image and copy the application jar into the updated image
+We simply use the azul/prime-ubuntu image, copy the jar, and run the application into the updated image:

 You can test that the run configuration works by selecting Run > Run 'Pet Clinic` from the IntelliJ IDEA menu.

 After giving the container and application a few seconds to initialize, you can access the demonstration application from a browser at